cody1213/static-dev-boilerplate/README.md

 ###Optional###
-You can just replace the contents of the www folder but there's a basic app structure inside you can use.
+You can just replace the contents of the www folder if you just want static files but there's a basic app structure inside you can use.
 To use it, follow these steps:

 5. Navigate to the www directory